 Serving And Storing The Breadsticks

 Serve slightly warm to allow for the best possible taste experience.
 At there best enjoyed on the day these are made.

 Since this recipe makes a big batch of Cheddar Cheese Thyme Soft Breadsticks, they can be enjoyed at larger gatherings and are ideal for adding to a buffet table.

 To make ahead, bake as usual, cool and freeze for up to two weeks.
 Remove from the freezer when needed, place on a baking tray in a warm oven for 10 minutes to defrost and warm through.

 If you have enjoyed this recipe for Cheddar Cheese Thyme Soft Breadsticks you may also like these:

 Creating recipes using ingredients that compliment and enhance each other is at the heart of Feasting is Fun.
-Likewise, encouraging people to share.
+As well as encouraging people to share their bakes.
 Baking extra to give away, to an elderly neighbour or new family, is easy.
 Especially when you are in the kitchen already, whipping up a batch of breadsticks, cookies or cupcakes.

 Who will you share with?

 Whatever you are making, baking or creating in your kitchens, enable fun preparing your feast.